SwarmUS/HiveBoard-BeeBoard-Mechanical/README.md

 ![](HiveBoardCase/outputs/render_supported_HiveBoard.png)

 - **case**: Contains all the mechanical parts of the case of the HiveBoard.
-- **HiveBoardComplete**: Folder that contains the 3D model of all components on the HiveBoard and the HiveBoard itself.
+- **HiveBoard**: Folder that contains the 3D model of all components on the HiveBoard and the HiveBoard itself.
 -  **outputs**: Fabrication files (.STL) to 3D print the case.
 - **HiveBoard.SLDASM**: CAD of the board itself.
 It was fetch from the  exported .STEP of the Altium project found at  [Electrical](https://github.com/SwarmUS/Electrical).
 - **supported_HiveBoard.SLDASM**: Assembly of the HiveBoard with it's case.